-The MSC Seaside is the first Seaside-class cruise ship being built by Italian ship builder, Fincantieri, for MSC Cruises.
+The MSC Seaside is the first Seaside-class cruise ship built by Italian ship builder, Fincantieri, for MSC Cruises.
 The steel-cutting ceremony for the vessel was held at Fincantieri’s Monfalcone shipyard in Italy in June 2015.

-The new cruise ship will be the biggest ship ever built by Fincantieri, and the first to be constructed for MSC Cruises.
-It will be delivered in November 2017 and will sail on its maiden voyage to Miami for MSC Cruises’ first ever christening ceremony in the US, in December 2017.
-It will then sail on a year-round trip from Port Miami to the Caribbean.
+The new cruise ship is the biggest ship ever built by Fincantieri, and the first vessel constructed for MSC Cruises.
+It was delivered in November 2017 and sailed on its maiden voyage to Miami for MSC Cruises’ first ever christening ceremony in the US, in December 2017.
+It is now sailing on a year-round trip from PortMiami to the Caribbean.

 The cruise ship represents MSC Cruises’ $5.8bn, seven-ship investment plan, which has the aim of doubling its capacity by 2022.
-As part of the expansion plan, the company ordered two identical ultra-modern, state-of-the-art ships in 2014, with the option for one more ship.
+As part of the expansion plan, the company ordered two identical ultra-modern, state-of-the-art ships in 2014, with the option for one additional ship.